Opera House Manchester

 Key security information can be found here.

-Have a look at what's on this season in Manchester, including My Fair Lady and Charlie and the Chocolate Factory.
+Have a look at what's on this season in Manchester, including I Should Be So Lucky and Hamilton.